 - Choose a climate-appropriate tree.
 Steve in S. California says “I’ve used a baby oak, manzanita, and my favorite, an olive (symbol of peace).
 All are now outside, growing and require no watering.
 When my kids’ friends came over, there were some chuckles, but what a nice opportunity to rethink, and reimagine a wasteful tradition.“

-- Or, if you are in an area where invasive tree species such as cedar are prevalent – go for that axe!
-Oklahoma is being overrun by cedars (due to fire suppression), and cedars smell wonderful indoors (Do 1) ask for permission to remove a tree of course, and 2) doublecheck about tallergies for cedars especially.)
+- Or, if you are in an area where invasive tree species are prevalent – go for that axe!
+Talk to your local extension agent or other agricultural specialist and find out what should be cut.
+For instance, Oklahoma grasslands are being overrun by Eastern cedars (due to fire suppression), which are native in the east of the U.S. including parts of Oklahoma, but they have exploded into the grasslands, causing changes in local flora and fauna and presenting a fire hazard (which is ironic) – (https://www.ok.gov/conservation/documents/Eastern%20Redcedar%20Invading%20the%20Landscape%20publication.pdf).
+Whatever is recommended in your area, do: 1) ask for permission to remove a tree of course, and 2) double-check about allergies, for cedars especially.)

 - Concerns about harm to the environment due to pesticides used to grow Christmas trees are very real, and that subject is dealt with here.
 This article also includes a link to organic Christmas tree farms, which is a ‘growing’ industry. (ha, ha, great pun Carrie!) 😉 https://www.beyondpesticides.org/…/pesticide…/christmas

 - Buy a used plastic/tinsel/other tree!
 Annette bought a 1970s silver tinsel tree that she loves, and guilty feelings have disappeared!
 Find old faux trees on e-bay, Craigslist, Freecycle, etc. (Darcy)